Install and set up on Linux

 - Download and unzip the Esri-provided Qt SDK for Linux into the desired install location.

-qt.confthat contains the path.
-Place it into the Qt SDK
+path.
+Place it into the Qt SDK bin folder, the same

-Prefixin the example below refers to the base location of the Qt install directory, which is the folder just above the installation's
+folder that contains qmake.
+The Prefix in the example below refers to the base location of the Qt install directory, which is the folder just above the installation's bin folder.

 [Paths] Prefix=<install folder>